hkstm/UvA.WSCBS2021/python-url-shortener/README.md

 # You can access the k8s dashboard at https://localhost:10443 or https://$MICROK8S_IP:10443 on mac
 echo "MICROK8S_IP is $(multipass info microk8s-vm | grep IPv4 | awk '{ print $2 }')"
 ```

+Note: Because of the self signed certificates, I had to use Firefox to use the dashboard.

 #### Examples (TODO: Add Authentication steps)